Kaexel/ssdx-cli/README.md

-# ssdx-cli

-A helper tool to quickly spin up scratch orgs and start develop on Salesforce.

 # SSDX CLI

 SSDX CLI is a helper tool designed to streamline the process of working with Salesforce DX (SFDX).
 It provides commands to quickly create and manage scratch orgs, assign resources, and authenticate orgs, making it easier to develop and deploy Salesforce applications.